admin-shell-io/id/aas/3/0/README.md

  [http://admin-shell.io/aas/3/0/Entity/globalAssetId](http://admin-shell.io/aas/3/0/Entity/globalAssetId) The attribute globalAssetId of the Entity class as defined in IDTA-01001-3-0.

 ## Entity/specificAssetIds
- Set of identifier key value pairs representing a specific identifier of the asset represented by the asset administration shell.
+ Set of identifier key value pairs representing a specific identifier of the asset represented by the Asset Administration Shell.

  [http://admin-shell.io/aas/3/0/Entity/specificAssetIds](http://admin-shell.io/aas/3/0/Entity/specificAssetIds) The attribute specificAssetId of the Entity class as defined in IDTA-01001-3-0.